sentry-demos/ruby_on_rails/README.md

 ## Summary
 To show how Sentry works in an example web app that uses Rails
-- how to integrate the Sentry SDK into Rails https://docs.sentry.io/clients/ruby/
+- integrate the Sentry SDK into Rails https://docs.sentry.io/clients/ruby/
-- trigger an error that gets sent as Event to Sentry.io Platform
+- trigger error that gets sent as event to sentry.io
 - `checkout_controller.rb` has multiple endpoints for showing different ways that errors are handled
 - Sentry Release cycle covered in `Makefile`